Xalbador – One of the Most Loved Bertsolaris

 Best Basque Places and Dishes to Eat

 Xalbador died at the young age of 56.
 Xalbador was being celebrated for his work as a bertsolari and poet on the day he died – Nov.
 9, 1976.
 He had reached almost mythic proportions by this time.
 He had just released a second book of poetry.
 It was a Sunday in Urepel, and cars lined up on the road for 4-5 kilometers to reach the event.
 People from all over the Basque Country had come to celebrate the poet singer.
 After a mass and a luncheon attended by 600 people, the afternoon was given over to bertsos and the homage to Xalbador.
-Around 6 p.m., Xalbador left the event in the fronton because he did not feel well, and died of a heart attack a little while later.
+Around 6 p.m., Xalbador left the event in the fronton because he did not feel well and died of a heart attack a little while later.
 Jesus Ceberio of El Pais called Xalbador possibly the best bertsolari the Basque Country had ever produced at that time.

-An celebration known as Xalbadorren Eguna (Xalbador Day) is held annually in October in Urepel.
+A celebration known as Xalbadorren Eguna (Xalbador Day) is held annually in October in Urepel.
 Well-known singer and composer Xabier Lete wrote a popular song about him, “Xalbadorren Heriotzean,” after his death.
 Read about this beloved classic song here.

 His granddaughters currently have a singing group known as Aire Aizpak.
 Learn more about them and one of their songs, Konplize Ditut Eta